thousandlemons/Java-Console-View/README.md

 		// there is a valid input from the user
 		String phone = this.read("Please enter your phone number: ", String.class, phoneNumberValidator);

-		// you may get a validator from controller, which contains real-time system
-		// state that is used in the validation process Validator<Double> bidValidator = this.controller.getCurrentBidValidator();

 		// similarly, if you want the read() method to return a double, pass in
-		// Double.class as method parameter
+		// Double.class as method parameter; if the user input is not a double,
-		double bid = this.read("Please enter your bid: ", Double.class, bidValidator);
+		// the framework will keep asking for retry until there is a valid input double bid = this.read("Please enter your bid: ", Double.class);

 		// call your controller to execute on the data you get from the user boolean success = this.controller.book(name, phone, bid);